takev/Orion/rigel/CBSON.md

 ### List
 A list contains a set of values, ending with the mark token.

-### Object
+### Dictionary
 A dictionary contains a set of key value pairs.
 First keys are send, followed by the mark token.
 Then all values are send, followed by the second mark token.

-Keys must be unique within an object.
+Keys must be unique within an dictionary.

 The keys are send first, so it is easier to compress using a lzw-like algorithm.
 For this and for canonicallity reasons the keys must be sorted.

-If a name is included then the object is used to (de)serialize a class-instance.
+If a name is included then the dictionary is used to (de)serialize a class-instance.
 A name must be a string of at least 1 character or none.

 ### Mark